10 Days in Slovenia: Itinerary, What to Do & Where to Go

 Explore the depths of Vintgar Gorge or the beauty of Lake Bohinj

 Extending your stay in Bled opens up an array of day-tripping opportunities.
-A mere one-hour walk (or a 10-minute drive) will get you to Vintgar Gorge, one of Slovenia’s best outdoor destinations.
-Trek your way through the 1.6-kilometre Vintgar Gorge along wooden bridges and paths that hover above the Radovna River.
+A mere one-hour walk (or a 10-minute drive) will get you to Vintgar Gorge, one of Slovenia’s most popular outdoor destinations.
+Trek your way through the 1.6-kilometer Vintgar Gorge along wooden bridges and paths that hover above the Radovna River.

-A walk around Lake Bohinj clocks in at 12 kilometres, requiring a little more gusto than the comparably zippy walk around Lake Bled.
+A walk around Lake Bohinj clocks in at 12 kilometers, requiring a little more gusto than the comparably zippy walk around Lake Bled.

 Autumn at Lake Bohinj